-Frequent visitors also enjoy spending time at Big Rock Park or letting their four legged friend play at Cochran Hill Run Dog Park.
+Frequent visitors also enjoy spending time at Big Rock Park or letting their four legged friends play at Cochran Hill Run Dog Park.
 Both can be found in Cherokee Park.

 Navigating Cherokee Park

-There is beautiful 'Scenic Loop' that will take you throughout the park.
-The loop is a great route for walking, jogging and biking.
-Just remember, the secret to navigating the park is to keep left to stay inside the park, or continue to turn right if you want to leave the park.
+There is a beautiful 'Scenic Loop' that will take you throughout the park.
+The loop is a great route for walking, jogging, and biking.
+Just remember, the secret to navigating the park is to keep left to stay inside the park or continue to turn right if you want to leave the park.

 3. Waterfront Park

-A popular park located inside of Downtown Louisville is The Waterfront Park.
-Home to more than over 120 different events and concerts throughout the year.
+A popular park located inside Downtown Louisville is The Waterfront Park.
+Home to more than 120 different events and concerts throughout the year.
 An 85 acre municipal park that runs alongside the Ohio River.
-Also, home of the Big Four Walking Bridge and the Adventure Playground Waterplay.
+Also, home to the Big Four Walking Bridge and the Adventure Playground Waterplay.